 Ever find your shop in a time with little or no business?
 We all have them from time to time.
-It could be a downturn in the economy that reduces freight volumes and finds many trucks parked.
-Conversely, an upturn in the economy may see trucks in high demand, leaving shops empty for a time.
+It could be a downturn in the economy that reduces freight volumes and finds many vehicles parked.
+Conversely, an upturn in the economy may see HGVs in high demand, leaving shops empty for a time.

 A lull in the action should be used to take care of much needed functions like cleaning and disinfecting.
 We have all had this hammered home to us in pandemic times.
 Use off time to update protocols for handling of sensitive and dangerous materials and make your people aware of them.

 Organizing tool rooms and inventory storage are also important to the overall efficiency of the shop.
 Tool rooms in disarray waste technicians’ time when they have to search for a special piece of equipment.
 And a messy parts room is another big time waster.
 Get these areas set up in a way that saves time.
 Time is money.

 If you don’t already have one, it’s time to invest in a shop management system that can automate many outdated shop functions such as hand writing of repair orders and other documents your shop uses daily.

 The management system turns all these paper items into digital format stored online for convenience and immediate accessibility.

 We recommend EMDECS as a tried and proven software system.
 It has enabled increased productivity in shops across the globe, and it’s based on decades of HGV repair experience.